syncfusion-content/javascript-docs/js/PivotGrid/Olap-Field-List.md

 ![](PivotTable-Field-List_images/kpi.png)

 ### Showing NamedSets
-The [`showNamedSets `](/api/js/ejpivotschemadesigner#members:olap-shownamedsets) property is used to view the named sets in tree-view inside PivotTable Field List.
+The [`showNamedSets `](/api/js/ejpivotschemadesigner#members:olap-shownamedsets) property is used to view the named sets in tree view of the pivot table field list.
 This property should be defined under [`olap`](/api/js/ejpivotschemadesigner#members:olap) object.

 {% highlight js %}